Neural Volume Super-Resolution: Quantifying Across View-direction Consistency

 \section{Quantifying Across View-direction Consistency}

-The proposed method \emph{guarantees by design} to yield geometrically consistent results across different view-directions, as our SR model operates directly on the volumetric representation of the model, before this representation is being used for rendering 2D views of the scene.
-We demonstrate this in the video visualizations included in this supplementary material.
+To allow quantitatively evaluating this advantage of our approach, we next introduce a new Across View-direction Inconsistency (AVI) metric which aims to quantify the degree of geometrical inconsistency between every pair of test frames corresponding to adjacent viewing directions.
+To this end, we harness the GT optical flow that can be extracted for every adjacent frames pair in our synthetically rendered scenes.

-To further quantify this advantage, we introduce in Tab.~\ref{tab:reconst} the Across View-direction Inconsistency (AVI) metric, that measures the degree of geometrical inconsistency between every pair of test frames corresponding to adjacent viewing directions, and use it to verify the consistency benefit of our approach.
-We compute this score using the formula in Eq.~\ref{eq:inconsistency} which we repeat here for convenience, followed by an elaborated description of each of its parts:
+We bring the formula for computing the AVI score and describe in detail each of its parts in Sec.~\ref{sec:avi_detail}.
+We report AVI scores corresponding to our approach, as well as to all other compared baselines, in Tab.~\ref{tab:avi}.
+The results reveal the inherent advantage of methods operating in the 3D domain.
+In terms of consistency, our method scores in between those baselines and significantly better than all methods performing 2D SR in post processing.